claucece/Anonymous-Credentials-Meeting/meeting-2020.md

 Standards

-* Google is pushing W3C Web API.
+* Pushing W3C Web API.

 Comments from Michele Orru:

 Google (and Cloudflare) would like to get rid of the actual issuance and leave it to third parties.
 This is critical and no company has enough trust in external providers to do it.

-We have an improvement with ZKP to protect the user privacy

 ### Subodh Iyengar (Facebook): PrivateStats